Explore Santa Fe

 Santa Fe, NM 87501

-- Holiday Attractions: "Go early!
+- Things to Do in December: "Go early!
 Canyon Road gets really crowded by 6pm and the crowds continue to grow for a couple of hours and then thin out.
 It's also easier to find parking in the lots at the PERA building on Paseo de Peralta if you go early."

-- Best for Holiday Attractions Because: This once a year event where Canyon Road is all decked out with farolitos and luminarias is a must-do for visitors to Santa Fe.
+- Best for Things to Do in December Because: This once a year event where Canyon Road is all decked out with farolitos and luminarias is a must-do for visitors to Santa Fe.